olveczkylab/olveczkylab.github.io/contact.md

 ### **If you are interested in joining the lab**

 ## Students
 Given the interdisciplinary work in the lab, qualified students from a variety of backgrounds (neuroscience, biology, mathematics, physics, computer science, and engineering) are encouraged to apply.
-The Department of Organismic and Evolutionary Biology provides stipend, full tuition, and benefits to accepted students.
-Condition for acceptance is that the student’s interests can be matched with a faculty member.
-Thus, it is imperative that applicants interested in joining the lab through OEB contact [Bence](olveczky@fas.harvard.edu) prior to submitting their application.
-Students with a strong interest in neuroscience that have been accepted to other relevant PhD programs (Biophysics, Neuroscience, Engineering, MCB, etc) are also encouraged to apply.
+The lab accepts students from a variety of different PhD programs (OEB, Biophysics, Neuroscience, Engineering, MCB, etc).
+Applicants interested in joining the lab through please contact [Bence](olveczky@fas.harvard.edu) to discuss projects and possibilities in the lab.

 ## Postdoctoral Fellows
 Post-doc positions are available for motivated applicants with a strong interest in systems neuroscience.
 Contact [Bence](olveczky@fas.harvard.edu) to inquire.

+## Support staff
+We currently have openings for a technician position.
+In this position, you will support ongoing research projects and help develop new technologies.
+Candidates with a background or interest in biomedical engineering, electronics, physics, neuroscience are encouraged to apply by sending a CV to [Bence](olveczky@fas.harvard.edu).